I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 50,000+

-To clarify, we’re talking about WordPress.org in this review – a Content Management System (CMS) that gives users total control over building and managing a site, from designing pages to choosing a web hosting provider.
+To clarify, I’m talking about WordPress.org in this review – a Content Management System (CMS) that gives users total control over building and managing a site, from designing pages to choosing a web hosting provider.
 This is different from WordPress.com, a more traditional website builder like Wix or Squarespace.

 What type of website do you want to create?